 Providing the Freshest Fruits, Vegetables, and Meats Helps Retain Online Customers

 Many people are wary of ordering groceries online because they worry that their food won't be as fresh as it would be if they went into the store and picked it up themselves.
 Therefore, it's important to make sure online customers receive the freshest food available.
 In order to keep customers excited about online services, they need to be happy about the products they receive, and wilted or outdated food will turn them away from allowing someone else to collect it for them.

 Advertising and Marketing to Reach Potential Customers

 After the completion of your store's website and application, let people know that it's up and running.
-Have the cashiers hand a flyer to every customer with a large coupon for first time users discounting an item every family has to have.
+Have the cashiers hand a flyer to every customer with a large coupon for first-time users discounting an item every family has to have.
 Make sure the cashiers mention the savings.
-Send these coupon flyers to every household in the delivery area and to all households within a twenty-five or thirty mile radius outside the delivery area.
+Send these coupon flyers to every household in the delivery area and to all households within a 25 or 30-mile radius outside the delivery area.
 Offer a different coupon for people who download the app.
 Emphasize the free personal shopper and delivery service on the advertisement pages of church bulletins for people within the delivery area.
-Ask non competing local business owners such as daycare centers, clinics, and gyms to place a flyer on their bulletin boards.
+Ask non-competing local business owners, such as daycare centers, clinics, and gyms, to place a flyer on their bulletin boards.
 These flyers should emphasize the free personal shopper and pick-up service available.
 Offer one free item on a recipe list, if all the other items are purchased.
 If you build it, they will click.

 Online Grocery Shopping Poll